-RCT: The upper age limit has been set at 50 for the trial because women of childbearing age bear the greatest health burden associated with DV, and are the most likely to be in relationships where IPV is present.
+Interview study: We will exclude participants who are in acute need of care; not speaking the Dutch language; or unable to participate in a face-to-face interview.;RCT: The upper age limit has been set at 50 for the trial because women of childbearing age bear the greatest health burden associated with DV, and are the most likely to be in relationships where IPV is present.

-Women are excluded if in a follow up contact they identify that they have not been in an unhealthy or abusive relationship or experienced fear of partner in the past 12 months.
-Participants not reading the Dutch language are excluded in the RCT, because content of the website (at start) and all outcome measures are in Dutch.;Women of 18 years and older are given access to the minimal intervention part of the website if they cannot participate in the study.
-We will not collect T1, T2, and T3 data from them.
+Women are excluded if in a follow up contact they identify that they have not been in an unhealthy or abusive relationship or experienced fear of partner in the past 6 months.
+Participants not reading the Dutch language are excluded in the RCT, because content of the website (at start) and all outcome measures are in Dutch.